luapower/luapower.github.io/problem-solution.md

 ## NO DIRECTORIES

 This is a hard sell, I admit, but I stand by it.
 Directories are evil.
-Not so much because of semantics (hierarchies), but because of the tools we use (file browsers, code editors, IDEs) suck at working with them.
+Not so much because of semantics (hierarchies), but because of the tools we use (file browsers, code editors, IDEs, command line) suck at working with them.
 You don't have instant search in most of them (sublime text excepted), but you have to "navigate" them instead.
 Also, one of the major reasons for directory hierarchies is structuring information for human consumption (learning).
 In the case of a module distribution, the structure of a package is the same for all packages, thus juxtaposition of files doesn't add any complexity to the structure.
 If you feel uneasy about a long flat list of files,